Getting Your Aid - Newly Admitted Undergraduates

 Release of your financial aid is dependent upon your financial aid file status AND your enrollment.
 If your file is not complete in time for the first possible release of funds, we will release your awards once your file has been completed (and reviewed), all items on your To-Do list have been cleared, and you have registered for your classes (half-time status is required for financial aid to disburse).

 The following are examples of reasons your aid may not be disbursed as scheduled:

 - Outstanding items on your To-Do list in your MyCSULB.
 Please review your To-Do List to make sure that you do not have any outstanding documents being requested from you.

-- Enrollment: The amount of credits that you are enrolled in may prevent your financial aid from being released.
+- Enrollment: The number of units that you are enrolled in may prevent your financial aid from being released.
 Your financial aid awards are based on your eligibility and need, as well as specific unit requirements for each award.
-Please review the Types of Aid page for more information.
+Please review Undergraduate Aid Programs for more information.